acrylian/zenponsive/README.md

 Features
 ---------
 - **Fluid scaling grid:** Percent based 12 column layout with predefined widths 960/1024/1280/1600/fullwidth (float based).
-- **Prefixed id/class names:** All id or class names of Zenponsive are prefixed with `zp-` to be easily recognizable between custom css. *Note: There is still a `zenponsive-noprefixes.css` included that is considered deprecated now.*
+- **Prefixed id/class names:** All id or class names of Zenponsive are prefixed with `zp-` to be easily recognizable between custom css.
 - **No predefined styles and typography**: All styling up to you.
 - **No JS involved**: 17 kb weight (uncompressed).
-- **Three default mediaquery breakpoints**: 959/767/479px widths.
+- **Five default mediaquery breakpoints**: 80em (ca.1280px), 60em (ca.959px), 48em (ca. 767px), 30em (ca. 479px) widths.
 You can easily extend if you need or want more via your custom css file.
 - **Extra column classes:** By default all columns become full width (`zp-col12`) on the smallest 479 breakpoint.
 But there are extra classes to force a different behaviour on certain breakpoints.

 Browser support